 Save in a retirement account

 Depending on your situation, you may be able to make a tax-deductible contribution to a traditional IRA or contribute to a Roth IRA.
-Click here to see the traditional IRA and Roth IRA limits for 2017.
+Check the 2019 IRS limits.

 Save in a brokerage account